A Song to Sing: Background

-Lambert and Stapleton co-wrote "A Song to Sing" with Jenee Fleenor and Jesse Frasure, and it was produced by Dave Cobb.
+Electric Lady Studios, mixed it in 2025.
 Though Lambert and Stapleton have written and performed songs together before, this song marks their first recorded duet together.
 The song draws inspiration from classic country duets, namely "Islands in the Stream" by Dolly Parton and Kenny Rogers.
-They sat on the song for several years after writing it, before finally cutting it in 2024 with Cobb in Savannah, Georgia.

 Music video

 The music video for "A Song to Sing" premiered on August 22, 2025.
 It was directed by Running Bear and filmed at a roller rink (Brentwood Skate Center) just outside Nashville.
 The video channels a vintage 1970s era vibe, specifically drawing inspiration from Dolly Parton and Kenny Rogers, with Lambert and Stapleton wearing jewelry borrowed from their estates.

+Live performances

+Lambert and Stapleton performed the song live on the 59th Annual Country Music Association Awards on November 19, 2025.

 Chart performance

 "A Song to Sing" was the most-added song at country radio upon release with 111 total stations, and debuted at number 20 on the Billboard Country Airplay chart dated July 26, 2025.